dms-vep/CHIKV-181-25-E-DMS/homepage/index.md

 hero:
   name: "Deep mutational scanning of CHIKV envelope proteins"
-  tagline: "Interactive visualizations of how mutations to the envelope proteins of the 181/25 strain of Chikungunya virus (CHIKV) affect entry in 293T-Mxra8, 293T-TIM1, and C6/36 cells, as well as Mxra binding"
+  tagline: "Interactive visualizations of how mutations to the envelope proteins of the 181/25 strain of Chikungunya virus (CHIKV) affect entry in 293T-Mxra8, 293T-TIM1, and C6/36 cells, as well as Mxra8 binding"
   image: CHIKV-E.png
 features:
   - title: Cell entry